Drive a Counterbalance Forklift Safely

 Counterbalance Forklift Training FAQs

-How can I get OSHA-compliant guidance from my entire counterbalance fleet?
-Our Train the Trainer program allows your in-house employees to become a certified counterbalance forklift trainer.
-This type of OSHA training is ideal for shift supervisors, foreman and jobsite leads.
+A: Our Train the Trainer program allows an in-house employee to become a certified counterbalance forklift trainer.
+This type of OSHA training is ideal for shift supervisors and other experienced counterbalance lift operators.

 - Warehouse Forklifts